awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-kibana.md

 We recommend that you configure the EC2 instance running the proxy server with an Elastic IP address\.
 This way, you can replace the instance when necessary and still attach the same public IP address to it\.
 To learn more, see [Elastic IP Addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-If you use a proxy server *and* [Amazon Cognito Authentication for Kibana](es-cognito-auth.md), you might need to add settings for Kibana and Amazon Cognito to avoid `redirect_mismatch` errors\.
+If you use a proxy server *and* [Configuring Amazon Cognito authentication for Kibana](es-cognito-auth.md), you might need to add settings for Kibana and Amazon Cognito to avoid `redirect_mismatch` errors\.
 See the following `nginx.conf` example:

 ```
 server {